tulinn/pepperpaste/_posts/2019-10-12-red-quinoa.md

     * 1 teaspoon red pepper paste
     * 1 teaspoon olive oil
     * 1 teaspoon ground cayenne pepper

+    **TOPPING** *optional*
+    * 1 small lemon, juiced
-    * 1/2 cup chopped fresh Italian parsley leaves (optional)
+    * 1/4 cup chopped fresh Italian parsley leaves
   directions_markdown: |-
     1. Chop the tomato and the red pepper in to small cubes.
-    2. In a pot, add all the ingredients and leave to boil.
+    2. In a pot, add all the quinoa ingredients and leave to boil.
     3. Get it to medium heat and cook for 5 more minutes, stir occasionaly.
-    4. Once the quinoa absorbs all the water, serve warm or cold.
+    4. Once the quinoa absorbs all the water.
+    5. Add the lemon juice and finish with parsley leaves.
+Serve warm or cold.
 ---
 Very tasty and light side dish that can also act as an entree from time to time.